 Two types of IP are available, one for embedded devices and the other for servers.

 For embedded devices, our TCP/UDP offload engine provides high-speed communication at over 10 Gbps with ultra-low power consumption.
-For servers, it provides high performance and low CPU load as a back-end for load balancer, CDN, KVS, Memcached, and other applications.

 Because of full hardware TCP stack, high throughput (100G-Ethernet compliant) and ultra-low latency processing is possible without using CPU.
 It can also handle more than 10000 simultaneous connections.